 Rabies from bats is the most common source of human infection in the United States.
 However, bats are unique mammals that are vital to the ecosystems of the world.

 Understanding bat habits and behavior can help humans live safely with them.

-Signs of a potentially rabid bats include: daylight activity (bats are nocturnal and usually active only after sunset), difficulty flying or found in unusual places.
+Signs of a potentially rabid bats include: daylight activity (bats are nocturnal and usually active only after sunset), difficulty flying, or being found in unusual places.
 Do not handle any wild bat with your bare hands.
-Bats have small teeth and, while rare, it is possible to be bitten by a bat an not know it.
+Bats have small teeth and, while rare, it is possible to be bitten by a bat and not know it.